Chemistry

 Work experience

-If you haven't done an industrial placement as part of your degree, try searching for chemical companies in your local area to see if they offer a formal scheme.
+If you're unable to do a placement as part of your degree, try searching for chemical (or other relevant) companies in your local area to see if they offer a formal scheme.
 If they don't, you can still try applying speculatively for any short-term opportunities.

 Laboratory experience is highly valued but can be difficult to secure.
-If you're unable to get it you could look for work experience with the same company but in a different department.
-This will still enable you to get an understanding of the business and industry and how chemistry is applied in the workplace.
+If you're not able to get it you could look for work experience with the same company but in a different department.
+This will still allow you to get an understanding of the business and industry and how chemistry is applied in the workplace.

 Volunteering is another way of enhancing your CV.
 Although you may not find many opportunities that directly relate to your chemistry degree, there are many schemes that focus on related areas such as the environment, sustainability, ethics and medicine.
 There may also be opportunities at your local hospital to work in a pathology lab.